IceBucket420/IceBucket420/README.md

+# Introductions
 - 👋 Hi, I’m @IceBucket420
 - 👀 I’m interested in art and design
-- 🌱 I’m currently learning game design
+- 🌱 I’m currently learning Immersive Media in Ngee Ann Polytechnic
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me in telegram @Icebucket420
 - 😎 A not so Fun fact: I like peanuts